estruyf/blog-content/content/posts/2019-11-19-things-you-need-to-know-when-using-the-library-component-in-share-point-framework.md

 When you accidentally reference an incorrect version in a web part, you see the following message:

-{{< caption "/2019/11/library-component-1.png" "Web part with an incorrect version reference"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACHSURBVB3BSw7CMBAFwX7zCVbuf0nWiEhxbA8yVXp/nlpVhIkWxp+AAgRh0MIIf74EhQncXpgZtYqtVmE4911EzYcCPJPeO1XFJonMxN1xd2KthSTGGEgiIogINkn03slMYozBdV3MOTEz3J3WGpmJmeHubJGZnOfJnBNJRATHcZCZuDutNbYf4oMzsC/8YDoAAAAASUVORK5CYII=" "813" >}}
+{{< caption-new "/uploads/2019/11/library-component-1.png" "Web part with an incorrect version reference"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACHSURBVB3BSw7CMBAFwX7zCVbuf0nWiEhxbA8yVXp/nlpVhIkWxp+AAgRh0MIIf74EhQncXpgZtYqtVmE4911EzYcCPJPeO1XFJonMxN1xd2KthSTGGEgiIogINkn03slMYozBdV3MOTEz3J3WGpmJmeHubJGZnOfJnBNJRATHcZCZuDutNbYf4oMzsC/8YDoAAAAASUVORK5CYII=" "813" >}}

 This message tells you what the issue is.
 As it points out two things: